getodk/docs/src/scan-form-designer-using.rst

 Checkboxes and Fill-in Bubbles
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-For ODK Scan, Fill-In Bubbles and Checkboxes have the same functionalities and options; they only vary in terms of aesthetic.
+For ODK Scan, Fill-In Bubbles and Checkboxes have the same functionalities and options; they only vary in how they look.

 .. note::